Salvadel/soc-homelab-environment/README.md

 ## Table of Contents

 ### Architecture
-Start here for a full understanding of the lab design, network topology, data flow, and the rationale behind every decision made.
+Start here for a full understanding of the lab design, network topology, data flow, and the rationale behind design decisions.

 | Document | Description |
 |---|---|